pycaret/pycaret/README.md

 ## Dependencies
 Please read requirements.txt for list of requirements.
 They are automatically installed when pycaret is installed using pip.

+## Contribute
+If you would like to contribute to PyCaret, please visit https://www.pycaret.org/contribute

 ## Contributors
 - pycaret.anomaly, Moez Ali <moez.ali@queensu.ca>
 - pycaret.classification, Moez Ali <moez.ali@queensu.ca>